 Officers and Directors

-Formed in 1932 by a group of Portland yachtsmen who came together to embrace their mutual love of yachting, we are known as a fun loving, down to earth, do-it-yourself club.
+First organized in 1932 by a group of Portland boaters on the Willamette River, the Rose City Yacht Club has evolved over time to its present location on the Columbia River and consisting of over 150 members and boats that embrace all aspects of yachting, whether it be day-sailing, racing or cruising.
+We are known as a fun loving, down to earth, and do-it-yourself club.
 We welcome both sail and power boaters to our membership.

 Whether you are a member of a reciprocal yacht club interested in tying up for a visit or a potential member who is interested in learning more, I recommend going to either our membership page or our contacts page to find out more about us.